sgelbart/simple-js-starter/readme.md

 Beginners Javascript Starter Template
 ===============================================

 Includes Bootstrap, and a little bit of starter code.

-*Be sure to read the comments for explanations and hints*
+*Read the comments for explanations and hints!!*